Tuesday, December 3, 2024

 Diagnosis of SCD.

-A good history followed by neurological examination are all that needed for making an initial diagnosis which is supplemented by the presence of vitamin B12 deficiency in the nervous tissue, and associated with a typical macrocytic anemia and peripheral neuropathy.
+A good history followed by a neurological examination is all that is needed for making an initial diagnosis which is supplemented by the presence of vitamin B12 deficiency in the nervous tissue, and associated with a typical macrocytic anemia and peripheral neuropathy.

 Confirmation of vitamin B12 deficiency.

-Blood level of vitamin B12 may or may not be low but serum homocysteine and methylmelonic acid will be high because conversion of homocysteine to methylmelonic acid and then to S-adenylyl methionine are completed by by vitamin B12, acting as a cofactor; in its absence of B12, both homocysteine and methylmelonic acid accumulates in the blood.
-Blood level of homocysteine is over15 mcmol/L and methylmelonic acid is >260nmol/L.
+The blood level of vitamin B12 may or may not be low but serum homocysteine and methylmalonic acid will be high because the conversion of homocysteine to methylmalonic acid and then to S-adenylyl methionine is completed by vitamin B12, acting as a cofactor; in its absence of B12, both homocysteine and methylmalonic acid accumulates in the blood.
+The blood level of homocysteine is over 15 mcmol/L and methylmalonic acid is >260nmol/L.

 Macrocytic anemia.